Songs You Know and Love

 Or use our online form below.

-The Zoom app has become a favorite method of conducting online meetings, and it works for musical programs, too!
-To increase your audience's experience, here are a couple of tips:
+The Zoom app has become a favorite method of conducting online meetings, and it works for musical programs, too, especially if you have an awesome sound system to hook your TV to!
+To fine-tune your audience's experience, here are a couple of tips:

-After bringing as many people as safely possible into a room and connecting your computer to a big-screen television, position your computer in such a way so the camera is pointing to the crowd.
+After populating your room and connecting your computer to a big-screen television, position your computer so its camera is pointing to the crowd.
 This allows Littlest Big Band to see the audience and interact with them, too.

 Before a show, if your computer has a good microphone, it's fun to talk with people as they settle into the room, but when the show begins, it's best to mute the audience microphone on your computer.
 After the show is over and the crowd begins milling out, you can turn the mic back on and we can acknowledge folks as they leave the room.

 The live-streaming format can be a lot of fun, allowing visits from a distance and giving folks a taste of the Littlest Big Band's music, even when we can't be in your part of the country.

 Littlest Big Band is an established vendor with Atria, Augustana Care, Brookdale, Five Star, Grace Mgmt, Hawthorn, Leisurecare, Meridian.
 Morningstar, Sunrise, Watermark, and The Wolff Company.